 It’s never highlighted enough but testing mobile games requires a lot of user inputs, most of which are clicks, gestures or interactions with certain UI elements with the right timing.
-This naturally can be very laborious task to do manually and therefore test automation has a great value to offer.
-You basically make sure the test script does the ‘right things’ and then you (or your build system/scripts/continuous integration environment) keep executing it across variety of different setups, and the game play goes on.
+This naturally can be a very laborious task to do manually and therefore test automation has a great value to offer.
+You basically make sure the test script does the ‘right things’ and then you (or your build system/scripts/continuous integration environment) keep executing it across a variety of different setups, and the gameplay goes on.

-As there are lots of diversity with both Android and iOS in terms of OS versions, display sizes, memory, performance and many other characteristics from mobile devices, test automation build for testing must be scalable and reliably interact with graphics content and game play.
+As there are lots of diversity with both Android and iOS in terms of OS versions, display sizes, memory, performance and many other characteristics from mobile devices, test automation build for testing must be scalable and reliably interact with graphics content and gameplay.
 Because of these requirements, plus screen resolution variances, image recognition provides an easy way to automate mobile game testing.

-In addition to preferred setup and test automation frameworks, we’ve been talking about the best practices for testing mobile games, how mobile game testing differs (and not only due the graphics) from the regular mobile app testing, what are the must-to-have architecture and infrastructure as well as what different processes you should consider using for mobile game testing.
+In addition to preferred setup and test automation frameworks, we’ve been talking about the best practices for testing mobile games, how mobile game testing differs (and not only due to the graphics) from the regular mobile app testing, what are the must-to-have architecture and infrastructure as well as what different processes you should consider using for mobile game testing.

 Mobile Game Testing with OpenCV and AKAZE

-So far this combination has been probably the most easiest and the most reliable software approach to get mobile game testing done.
+So far this combination has been probably the easiest and the most reliable software approach to get mobile game testing done.
 Rather than performing interactions in random order we’ve taken Appium as part of this equation and provide simple test script templates that you can start with.
 However, we’ve provided OpenCV and AKAZE examples only for certain platform so you might need to rebuild those libraries to work in your local environment.